Bernard Gilpin: Oxford

-He entered The Queen's College, Oxford in 1533, graduating Bachelor of Arts (B.A.) in 1540, Master of Arts (M.A.) in 1542 and Bachelor of Divinity (B.D.) in 1549.
-He was elected fellow of Queen's and ordained in 1542; subsequently he was elected Student of Christ Church.
-He was a diligent student of the writings of Erasmus.
+He entered Queen's College Oxford in 1533.
+He graduated Bachelor of Arts (B.A.) in 1540, Master of Arts (M.A.) in 1542 and Bachelor of Divinity (B.D.) in 1549.
+He was elected fellow of Queen's and ordained in 1542, though he later declined an offer of that college's provostship in 1561.

-Marian Persecutions

-However, at Oxford he first adhered to the conservative side, and defended the doctrines of the church against the victims of the Marian Persecutions, and in particular John Hooper, one of the first four Marian Martyrs.
+Subsequently he was elected Student of Christ Church.
+He was a diligent student of the writings of Erasmus but whilst still at Oxford initially adhered to the conservative side.
+He defended the doctrines of the church against the victims of the Marian Persecutions, and in particular John Hooper, one of the first four Marian Martyrs.

-Transubstantiation Debate

-Peter Martyr, Pietro Martire Vermigli, a leading Italian Reformer, was appointed to the chair of Divinity of Oxford.
-In the course of his Lectures on 1st Corinthians he attacked the "Romish doctrine" of transubstantiation.
-In the subsequent debate opponents of Peter Martyr's view included Bernard Gilpin, along with Doctors Tresham, Chedsey and Morgan.
+Pietro Martire Vermigli, a leading Italian Reformer, was appointed to the chair of Divinity of Oxford and in the course of his Lectures on 1st Corinthians attacked the "Romish doctrine" of transubstantiation.
+In the subsequent debate one of his opponents was Gilpin, along with Doctors Tresham, Chedsey and Morgan.

-Vicar of Norton
+Edward and Mary

 In November 1552 he was presented to the vicarage of Norton, in the diocese of Durham.
 Persons appointed to livings in Royal patronage at that time were required to preach before the King, that there might be an opportunity of ascertaining their orthodoxy.
 Accordingly, on the first Sunday after Epiphany 1553 Gilpin went to Greenwich to preach in the Royal presence.
 His sermon on sacrilege is extant and displays the high ideal he had formed of the clerical office.

-General Licence to Preach

 As a result of his sermon at Greenwich Gilpin obtained a licence, through William Cecil, as a general preacher throughout the kingdom as long as the King lived.
 This was one of only twenty-two or twenty-three granted during the reign of Edward VI.
 His contemporary John Knox, later a Presbyterian, was another.
 He was also a clergyman in the Diocese of Durham, at Berwick-upon-Tweed and Newcastle, between 1549 and 1554.

-Foreign theological pursuits

 On Mary's accession in 1553 he went abroad to pursue his theological investigations at Leuven, Antwerp and Paris; and from a letter dated 1554, we get a glimpse of the quiet student rejoicing in an "excellent library belonging to a monastery of Minorites."

-Archdeacon of Durham
+Rector of Houghton-le-Spring

+Attacks

 Returning to England towards the close of Queen Mary's reign, he was invested in 1556 by his mother's uncle, Cuthbert Tunstall, bishop of Durham, with the archdeaconry of Durham, to which the rectory of Easington was annexed.

-Rector of Houghton-le-Spring

-The freedom of his attacks on the vices, and especially the clerical vices, of his times excited hostility against him, and he was formally brought before the bishop on a charge consisting of thirteen articles.
-Tunstall, however, in 1557 not only dismissed the case, but presented the offender with the rich living of Houghton-le-Spring; and when the accusation was again brought forward, he again protected him.
+He gained enemies from his wide-ranging attacks on the vices of his time, especially those of the clergy, and he was formally brought before the bishop on a charge consisting of thirteen articles.
+Tunstall, however, in 1557 not only dismissed the case, but presented Gilpin with the rich living of Houghton-le-Spring; and when the accusation was again brought forward, he again protected him.